jawline/Synthic/README.md

 ### Usage

+In this section we detail the process of collecting usable training data, training a new model, and then using that model to generate new music using the trained model.

+**TLDR;** `./scripts/play_and_record_all <roms dir> && ./scripts/prune_all &&
+python predictor/src/Predictor.py --mode split_data --source-dir ./pruned/
+--training-data ~/scratch/training-data/ --test-data ~/scratch/test_data/
+--model-dir ./local.model/ && python predictor/src/Predictor.py --mode fresh
+--training-data ~/scratch/training-data --test-data ~/scratch/test_data
+--model-dir ./local.model/ --output-path /tmp/ && ./scripts/generate_in_a_loop`

 #### Training data collection

 We collected a large corpus of Gameboy ROM files from the internet archive.
 We